YoshikiShibata/oak/README.md

 **run** command compiles the specified Java file and run its main method.

 **test** command compiles all test Java files of which file names end with "Test.java" and run all test methods.
 -v option shows both names of test class and test method.
-To use the test command, you must set JUNIT_HOME environment variable which points to a directory where hamcrest-core-*x.x*.jar and junit-*x.xx*.jar files are found.

 **version** command shows the version of the oak command.